chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/simple-component.md

 You should see a UI that looks like this:
 ![a gif showing the task component in storybook](/intro-to-storybook/react-native-task-component.gif)

-You can use the Navigator tab to swap between stories, the preview tab to see the current story and the addons tab to interact with args and actions.
+You can use the Sidebar tab to swap between stories, the Canvas tab to see the current story and the addons tab to interact with args and actions.

 ## Build out the states